 Stay 2 nights in Paihia, Bay of Islands.

 Today, board the premium Discover the Bay Cruise and see the best of the Bay of Islands.

 Journey to the Hole in the Rock and if weather permits, sail through it.
-See marine wildlife

-  including dolphins and stop off at Otehei Bay on Urupukapuka Island to have a swim, go for a walk
+See marine wildlife including dolphins and stop off at Otehei Bay on Urupukapuka Island to have a swim, go for a walk and relax.

-  and relax.
-This cruise includes a delicious BBQ lunch.

 Relax in the Bay of Islands for the rest of the day.